-122. Despite ASAP's attempts to pre-drill for the sheet pile installations and the confirmed knowledge of the Terra Defendants, JMA, NV5, and DeSimone that vibration readings along the south CTS foundation wall were exceeding safe and allowable limits, they allowed the vibratory sheet pile installation to continue producing vibrations at an unsafe level.
+126. Despite ASAP's attempts to pre-drill for the sheet pile installations and the confirmed knowledge of the Terra Defendants, JMA, NV5, and DeSimone that vibration readings along the south CTS foundation wall were exceeding safe and allowable limits, they allowed the vibratory sheet pile installation to continue producing vibrations at an unsafe level.

-- 123. Even after the March 7, 2016, meeting at which the Terra Defendants and JMA explicitly acknowledged the high vibration readings, 28 vibration readings exceeded the allowable limit.
-But they continued with vibratory pile driving anyway. - JMA noted that ASAP's pre-drilling, changes to the frequency setting on the power head, and changes to how the piles were driven "dropped the readings back to the 4 range."
+127. Even after the March 7, 2016, meeting at which the Terra Defendants and JMA explicitly acknowledged the high vibration readings, 28 vibration readings exceeded the allowable limit.
+But they continued with vibratory pile driving anyway.

+128. At the next weekly project meeting, on March 14, 2016, the Terra Defendants and JMA noted that ASAP's pre-drilling, changes to the frequency setting on the power head, and changes to how the piles were driven "dropped the readings back to the 4 range."
 However, data from Geosonics confirmed that the vibrations continued to exceed the safe and allowable threshold.
 The March 14, 2016, meeting minutes also revealed that the sheet pile installation along the north end of the Eighty-Seven Park project could not be completed because the existing waterline had not yet been capped.
 The meeting minutes also reflected that the Terra Defendants and JMA received numerous complaints from CTS owners and residents regarding the construction activities.